Gran Canaria Photography Workshop

 • Support with planning, local insights, recommendations, and general guidance throughout the trip

-• Accommodation, and meals are not included in the workshop fee.
+• Lunch and dinners are not included in the workshop fee.

 • Camera gear (DSLR or mirrorless)